The Ultimate Beginner's Guide to Terrariums (Simple Tips + Projects to Try)

 What to do:

-This helps you consider your design by giving you a hardscape to work around.
+• Consider your design by giving yourself a hardscape to work around.

 What not to do: